MicrosoftDocs/memdocs/sccm/apps/deploy-use/troubleshoot-microsoft-store-for-business-integration.md

 #### Cause

-This issue can occur if the Microsoft Store for Business application's license information doesn't contain localized data for the specified language.
+This issue can occur if the Microsoft Store for Business and Education application's license information doesn't contain localized data for the specified language.

 #### Workaround